dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 One could argue that changing defaults is inherently a breaking change.
 Still, breakage should be minimized and have a transition path.

-With this DIP, the transition path is the first option together with qualifying the parameter `const` or `immutable`.
+With this DIP, it is very likely that the first option together with qualifying the parameter `const` is a transition path.
+This is unavailable only if the parameter type contains indirections and mutation is necessary.

 ## Prior Work